nomonosound/log-wmse-audio-quality/README.md

 (all zeros).
 And it needs to do this in a "scale-invariant" way.
 In other words, the metric score should be the same if you gain the audio triplet by an arbitrary amount.

-Note that this metric is not invariant to:

-* Arbitrary scaling (gain) in the estimated audio (compared to the target audio)
+However, note the following:

-* Opposite polarity in the estimated audio (compared to the target audio)
+* The metric isn't invariant to arbitrary scaling, polarity inversion, or offsets in the estimated audio *relative to the target*.
-* An offset/delay in the estimated audio (compared to the target audio)

-And although this metric implements frequency filtering, which is motivated by human hearing sensitivity to different frequencies, it does not come with a complete psychoacoustic models for perceptual audio.
-For example, it has no concept of auditory masking.
+* Although it incorporates frequency filtering inspired by human auditory sensitivity, it doesn't fully model human auditory perception.
+For instance, it doesn't consider auditory masking.